linto-project/linto-dialogue-act-segmentation/README.md

 ```
 df_linto = pd.read_csv("../data/df_all_final_LinTo_23032021.csv")
 ```
+3. Get the files generated at the end of the notebook : they contain the automatically labeled data separated in train/dev/test.

 The steps for the creation of this generative model are well separated in this notebook, the rules used for Snorkel are written in the notebook directly, and for some of them are to be completed from the scripts in _Snorkel_work/utils/utils_snorkel_linto.py_
 The generative model's performances are calculated inside the notebook.